dnsimple/dnsimple-support/content/articles/domains-uk.markdown

 Instead of creating a new contact in DNSimple, it's perfectly fine to reuse an existing contact, as long as you change the contact information to match the ones copied from your current 3rd level .UK domain **before** registering the `.UK`.
 Please note that changing the contact information of an existing contact will cause all the domains associated with it to be updated with the new contact details at the registry.
 </callout>

-## Transferring a .UK domain {#transferring}
+## Transferring a .UK domain to DNSimple {#transfer}

 To transfer a UK domain (i.e. example.uk or example.co.uk) into DNSimple, follow [these instructions](/articles/transferring-uk-domain/).

+## Transferring a .UK domain away from DNSimple {#transfer-away}

+To transfer a UK domain away from DNSimple, the procedure is similar to the [instructions to transfer in](/articles/transferring-uk-domain/), but you will need to get the IPS tag of the gaining registrar.

-To transfer a UK domain out of DNSimple, [contact support](https://dnsimple.com/contact) and provide your domain name and your new registrar's IPS tag.
+Get the new registrar IPS tag, [contact support](https://dnsimple.com/contact) and provide your domain name and your new registrar's IPS tag.

 ## Updating the registrant name